 Co-Optitude (Felicia Day & Ryon Day) - The siblings play retro video games they never got to play as kids together, and it's hilarious because of the chemistry between the two of them.
 They are just adorable in how bad they are at these games, and how they react to wacky retro game design logic and constant failures.
 And of course, being siblings, they endlessly taunt and teasing each other.

-React series (Fine Brothers) - This Youtube series is one of my favorite.
-There's Kids React, Teens React, Elders React, and Youtubers React (I don't really care about that one--it's a bit too self-serving for my taste).
+React series (Fine Brothers) - There's Kids React, Teens React, Elders React, and Youtubers React (I don't really care about that one--it's a bit too self-serving for my taste).
 Kids React and Teens React are my favorites because other than reacting to the fun stuff, the shows also explore controversial subjects like bullying, teen suicide, racism, politics, etc. It's a delight to see well-behaved and intelligent kids express themselves on various subject matters (although there's obviously a filtering process, where a hateful person wouldn't be featured in the show).
 Some of the younger kids are so adorable that they almost melt my brain.
 A few of the teens have impressed me with their maturity and empathy, and gives me a sense of hope that our future generation might just be okay.

 Epic Rap Battles of History - Very witty rap battles with full on costumes and makeup that pit historical figures against each other or their modern day counterparts.